 Highway right-of-way refers to when you should yield to cars on the highway.
 Freeway traffic that is already moving has the right-of-way.
 When it is safe, you can merge or pass when necessary.
 You must yield to all oncoming traffic when merging onto a highway ramp.
 The merging lane does not have the right-of-way.

-Drivers in the traffic lane have the right way over vehicles exiting parking spots.
+Drivers in the traffic lane have the right of way over vehicles exiting parking spots.
 When you are exiting a parking spot, you must yield to all oncoming traffic.
 If you are exiting a spot and get into a parking lot accident, you would be at fault.

 Drivers, cyclists and pedestrians who are using the roundabout have right the right-of-way.
 Vehicles entering must yield and wait for a safe gap to enter.
 Look for pedestrians who might be crossing and give them space and time to cross safely.